 It’s a rare breed of person that enjoys cleaning glass, but everyone loves the results when it’s done well.
-If you don’t know the ‘little tricks’ then you may find that your windows end up a mess of streaks and stains, which is hardly fun to deal with.
+If you don’t know the ‘little tricks’ then you may find that your door windows end up a mess of streaks and stains, which is hardly fun to deal with.
 These tips will help you to get great results.

-1 – Use distilled water
+1) Use distilled water

 If you have hard water, then mixing up a cleaning solution using tap water could leave you with unsightly marks on your glass from the minerals in the water.
 Distilled water is inexpensive to buy, and is perfect for diluting your cleaning solution, leaving you with clean, streak-free windows.

-2 – Save money by using vinegar instead of detergent
+2) Save money by using vinegar instead of detergent

 Instead of using glass cleaner or soap, use a solution of one part water to one part vinegar.
 It produces great results even on windows that are a little grimy, and it will give you a streak-free finish while lifting most dirt off the glass surface with ease.
 Vinegar does have a strong smell to it, but it will dissipate quite quickly if you open your windows and doors while you clean.

-3 – Use newspaper instead of paper towels
+3) Use newspaper instead of paper towels

 Use newspaper to wipe your glass surface clean, instead of using paper towels.
 The problem with paper towels is that they have a tendency to leave lint traces behind.
-Squeegees, microfiber cloths and newspaper are all much better options than paper towels (and less wasteful too).
+Squeegees, microfiber cloths and newspapers are all much better options than paper towels (and less wasteful too).

-4 – Buff the glass with a chamois
+4) Buff the glass with a chamois

 Once you’ve finished washing the glass in the door, buff them clean with a chamois or a microfiber cloth – or any other form of lint-free, non-abrasive fabric.
 This will give you a nice clean, sparkling finish.

 It takes just a few minutes to wipe down a glass surface if it’s relatively clean.
-Wiping large amounts of grime off takes much longer, and getting the windows sparkling clean might take more than one pass.
+Wiping large amounts of grime off takes much longer, and getting the panes sparkling clean might take more than one pass.
 As usual, little and often is the best way to go.

 You can buy frosted glass with a number of different textures and levels of translucency.
 Some simply ‘soften’ the light coming through, others are much more opaque.
 The glass itself is quite easy to take care of, and can simply be wiped clean.